Dexys Midnight Runners: Dexys reformed

 While recording two new songs, "Manhood" and "My Life in England" (both credited to Rowland, Paterson, and David Ditchfield) for a forthcoming Dexys greatest hits album, Rowland recruited Welsh classical violist (and studio musician) Lucy J. Morgan to play on the sessions along with original Dexys members Pete Williams as co-vocalist and "MD" Mick Talbot on keyboards, plus Paul Taylor on trombone and Neil Hubbard on guitar.
 Following the sessions, Rowland offered Morgan a permanent place in the group, and she accepted.
 With her addition, Rowland announced the reformation of Dexys in April 2003; he told Williams that his goal for the reformed band was to be true to the memory of Dexys but to "take it somewhere else".

 The Dexys greatest hits album containing the new songs, Let's Make This Precious: The Best of Dexys Midnight Runners, was released on EMI in September 2003, followed by a successful tour 'to stop the burning' in October and November.
 The new songs on the album were touted as new singles, with Dexys even performing "Manhood" on Top of the Pops.
 However, despite promotional single releases for each by EMI and airplay on national radio, neither was officially released as a commercial single.
 Instead, a live performance by this 2003 version of Dexys was released on DVD, entitled It Was Like This – Live (although some versions were packaged with a misleading picture of Rowland from the 1980s on the cover).
 It Was Like This – Live was reissued in 2012 on CD and DVD as At the Royal Court, Liverpool.
+It was released digitally in 2019, featuring songs from the first three albums plus "Because Of You", new song "Manhood" and the band's version of The Commodores' "Nightshift".